 Your rental unit is your home and ought to be respected as such.
 Here's an overview of state rules regarding landlord entry and your rights to privacy.

-If you find that your state lacks a privacy statute, you’ll have to research the case law or get help from a lawyer or tenants’ rights group to find out how much privacy protection you can expect.
-In many cases, the legal principle known as the “covenant of quiet enjoyment” will provide some protection.
-This archaic-sounding bit of legalese actually packs quite a punch: It’s your right to be left in peace, free of your landlord’s illegal intrusions.
-Especially in states that do not have specific access statutes, this age-old principle can come in handy if your landlord persists in unlawful entries that significantly interfere with your right to kick back, relax, and not worry about who’s coming in the door unannounced.
-You may need to rely on it if the landlord refuses to back off.
+If you find that your state lacks a privacy statute, you'll have to research the case law or get help from a lawyer or tenants' rights group to find out how much privacy protection you can expect.
+In many cases, the legal principle known as the "covenant of quiet enjoyment" will provide some protection.
+This archaic-sounding bit of legalese actually packs quite a punch: It's your right to be left in peace, free of your landlord's illegal intrusions.
+Especially in states that do not have specific access statutes, this age-old principle can come in handy if your landlord persists in unlawful entries that significantly interfere with your right to kick back, relax, and not worry about who's coming in the door unannounced.
+You may need to rely on the covenant of quiet enjoyment if the landlord refuses to back off.

 Keep in mind that you can bargain for privacy protection if your state has no statute.
 During lease negotiations, simply ask the landlord to include a reasonable clause covering reasons for entry, amount of notice, and time of entry.
 A sample is provided below.

 Most landlords will be hard-pressed to say no to such a reasonable clause.
-If the landlord balks, it’s a sure sign that he won’t be reasonable in other respects, too.
+If the landlord balks, it's a sure sign that he ir she won't be reasonable in other respects, too.
 Continue on in your housing search!

 Landlords can always enter your rental unit under certain situations:

-Most state access laws require landlords to give you 24 hours’ to two days’ notice before entering your rental unit in nonemergency situations.
-A few states simply require landlords to provide “reasonable” notice.
-See State Laws on Landlord’s Access to Rental Property ifor details in your state.
+Most state access laws require landlords to give you 24 hours' to two days' notice before entering your rental unit in nonemergency situations.
+A few states simply require landlords to provide "reasonable" notice.

 If your state requires your landlord to give you only "reasonable" notice, you'll want to know how this translates into hours and days.
 Twenty-four hours is about right.
 In some circumstances, less notice (say, ten or 15 hours) might be fine—for example, think twice about objecting if your landlord finds out Thursday evening that an electrician is available Friday morning to install the extra outlets that you requested.
 Except for an emergency, less than four hours' notice is not ordinarily considered reasonable.